What is default?

 - Contact us immediately if you are unable to make your scheduled monthly payment

-- Learn about and use the deferment options entitled to you
+- Learn about and use the deferment, forbearance or repayment plans available to you

 Don't wait until your account becomes delinquent or in default.
 If you are unable to make a payment, contact ACPE as soon as possible to discuss options that could adjust your repayment schedule and lower, or even postpone your monthly payments.